 My office is located at Western Asset Protection, 4550 E Bell Rd #118, Phoenix, AZ 85032.
 I am not there on a regular schedule; I am usually in the field and on the road for appointments.
 If I don’t answer, I usually make callbacks when I get back to the home office at the end of the day or the next day.

 Medicare Part A covers hospital room and board.
-If you are drawing Social Security benefits and you have worked 40 quarters or 10 years, Part A starts automatically upon turning 65.
+If you are drawing Social Security benefits and you have worked 40 quarters or 10 years.
 This is the part of Medicare you are entitled to because you paid into it while you worked.

 Medicare Part B covers medical expenses which include doctors services, diagnostics, medical equipment, etc. You pay a monthly premium to Social Security for this coverage.
 In 2019 it is $135.50/month.
 If you have a higher income in the last two years, you might have to pay a higher premium for Part B called the Income Related Monthly Adjustment Amount (IRMAA.)
 You may or may not have to sign up for Part B: